-Stockholm is one of my favorite European travel destinations.
+Stockholm is one very cool European travel destination.
 Beautiful and vibrant, the Swedish capital offers loads to do, especially if you visit in the late spring, summer, or early fall.
-Read on to discover 25 awesome things to do in Stockholm, Sweden!
+Read on to discover the best things to do in Stockholm, Sweden!

 THE Best Things to Do in Stockholm

-So here’s my curated list of 25 eclectic things to do in Stockholm that will help you get started discovering this fabulous city!
+So here’s my curated list of eclectic things to do in Stockholm to help you get started discovering this fabulous city!

-#1 Wander the pretty streets of Gamla Stan
+#1 Wander the pretty streets of Gamla Stan, Stockholm’s Old Town

 In picturesque Gamla Stan, narrow cobblestone streets and colorful old facades transport you back in time: it’s here that Stockholm got its start all the way back in 1252.
 I took a zillion photos of the fabulous red and gold facades!